NLI4CT: Multi-Evidence Natural Language Inference for Clinical Trial Reports: Experiments

 \subsection{Biomedical Pretraining}

 Transformer-based models leverage pre-trained contextualized word embeddings to model inference, and optimizing pre-training strategies can drastically improve downstream performance \cite{gururangan2020don}.
 Previous works have repeatedly shown that pre-training general-domain language models on biomedical corpora significantly improves performance on bio-medical tasks \cite{shin2020biomegatron,beltagy2019scibert, lee2020biobert, li2016biocreative}.
-Therefore, we also include BioBERT \cite{lee2020biobert}, and BioMegatron \cite{shin2020biomegatron} (versions of BERT-base and Megatron-lm that are pre-trained on biomedical corpora) in our baselines to assess the effects of pre-training on performance on our dataset.
+Therefore, we also include BioBERT \cite{lee2020biobert}, and BioMegatron \cite{shin2020biomegatron}, versions of BERT-base and Megatron-lm that are pre-trained on biomedical corpora, in our baselines to assess the effects of pre-training on performance on our dataset.
+We selected these models as emblematic of the domain-specific model research community, deferring a detailed evaluation of such models for future studies.